ScottCProjects/RasPi-Dashcam/README.md

 - Revise README structure to use proper markdown formatting.
 I'm aware that I'm not using it properly, just doing my own thing until I have time to research proper usage.

-- Create folder structure for source, binaries, and outputs

 - Use locks on variables modified in other thread.
    Ideally shouldn't need it, but it's definitely unsafe to assume